DARR

 Risks inherited from model providers, vendors, and the AI supply chain: concentration, version churn, embedded AI.

-Browse the register →
+Open the risk register navigator →

 Why build on it